 The Duke Chapel Choir is the largest and most visible music group in the Chapel.
 Made up of auditioned Duke students and members of the Durham community, the Chapel Choir is a regular part of worship on Sundays throughout the academic year.
 The choir also presents Handel’s Messiah each December, and another major work in the spring.
-Led by Rodney Wynkoop, Director of Chapel Music, the 100+ member choir is one of the largest and most celebrated of its kind in the country.
+Led by interim director Philip Cave, the choir is one of the largest and most celebrated of its kind in the country.

 Watch a video about the choir: